 If you’re struggling to have a positive relationship with your ex after a divorce, that’s normal.
 But putting in the effort to figure out what the new normal looks like and how to move forward as parents is worth it for everyone’s sake.

 3. Seek Professional Help

-Even when you do everything you can to help your children work through divorce in a positive manner, some children still have difficulty adjusting or aren’t willing to open up to their parents.
+Even when you do everything you can to help your children positively work through divorce, some children still have difficulty adjusting or aren’t willing to open up to their parents.
 This is where a professional can help.
 A therapist can give your child a safe place to express their emotions and get an outside perspective, which can be especially valuable during divorce when everyone in the family is so close to the change.

 Family therapy can also be very helpful in getting everyone on the same page and encouraging open communication throughout the family unit.
 Many parents also find it helpful to go through counseling on their own during and after a divorce so they have a place to unpack what’s happening and deal with co-parenting conflicts outside the children’s awareness.

 While keeping your children’s mental health at the forefront is important, it’s also vital to ensure you focus on your own mental health as well.
 Deciding to get a divorce is a difficult decision that comes with many emotions and a great deal of stress.
 Whether you’re contemplating a change in your family circumstances and want to find out how divorce affects children or you’ve already signed the final paperwork and need help navigating the aftermath, speaking with a therapist can make a difference.
 Call (833) 596-3502 today to find out how our team at FHE Health can help.